 As a postgraduate student, you will critically evaluate an approved topic, resulting in an independent contribution to knowledge, and demonstrate an understanding of research methods through a thesis and coursework.

 For the PhD, you will also be required to make an independent and original contribution to knowledge.
 A postgraduate research degree will open the door to work in management and governance posts related to the environment, in a range of public and private sector organisations.

-- MPhil: you will need at least a 2.1 Honours degree or equivalent in a relevant subject area
+- MA or MSc by Research/MRes: at least a 2.1 honours degree or equivalent in a relevant subjec

-- PhD: you will need a Masters degree or equivalent, in a subject area relevant to the proposed research topic
+- PhD: a master’s degree or equivalent in a subject area relevant to the proposed research topic

 See the further details of tuition fees when studying a course at the University of Gloucestershire.

 Opportunities to complete studentships with partner organisations

 Strengthen your learning and experience, working on a research project with an external organisation.
 Studentships are sometimes built into research projects.
 Where this is the case, they will be advertised via the university, the Guardian and on jobs.ac.uk.

 Supervision by experienced researchers with broad international networks.